jawache/principles-green/src/index.md

 7. [Demand Shaping](principles/demand-shaping/): Instead of shaping supply to meet demand, try shaping demand to match supply.
 8. [Measurement & Optimization](principles/measurement/): Focus on end-to-end optimizations that increase the overall carbon efficiency.

-## Applying the principals
+## Applying the principles

-Here are a few examples of applying the principals of sustainable software engineering to some common application architectures:
+Here are a few examples of applying the principles of sustainable software engineering to some common application architectures:

 * [Web-Queue-Worker](principles/applied/web-queue-worker/)
 * [N-tier](principles/applied/n-tier/)